How to Grow Organic Tomatoes

 Dig into good soil, with liquid kelp or powdered kelp added for slow release of micronutrients.
 No high nitrogen fertilizer!
 That leads to lots of leaves that actually signal the bad bugs to “come and get it”.
 Add Azomite for calcium and more micronutrients—and to help prevent blossom end rot.

 Plant your tomatoes when all danger of frost has gone.
 Can’t wait until the last frost date?
 You can start earlier with our season-extending tools:

 * Agribon floating row covers admit light and water

 These tools can make the “local” climate for your plants many degrees warmer.

 How to keep your plants healthy and strong?
 Train them up on Hortonova trellises, bamboo teepees, or tomato cages.
-Make that really fun when you use our Duratool Taper to attach the plants to the supports.
+Make that really fun when you use our Zenport Taper to attach the plants to the supports.
 Keeping the fruit off the ground is a huge step toward keeping the bad bugs away.
 The increased air circulation also aids the plants.